tmssoftware/TMS-FlexCel.VCL-demos/Delphi/Modules/20.Reports/70.Charts/README.md

   work as a normal one, but after being inserted it will delete the next empty row. (or column if it is a column range)

-- Normally when you create a chart, series remain fixed and the data range expands.
-Some charts might need that the data range is fixed and new series are created.
-Those kinds of charts are not currently supported with reports, but you can create them with the API.
+- Usually when you create a chart, series remain fixed and the data range expands.
+But some special charts might need that the data range is fixed and new series are created.
+For those cases, you can use [swap series](https://doc.tmssoftware.com/flexcel/vcl/guides/reports-tag-reference.html#swap-series)\> tags.
+Look at the example [Charts With Dynamic Series](https://doc.tmssoftware.com/flexcel/vcl/samples/delphi/reports/charts-with-dynamic-series/index.html)

 - FlexCelReport **will not replace \<\#tags\>** inside the main title or the x/y axis titles.
 But you can drop a textbox inside the